 Writing and Study Skills Seminars

-The transition from secondary to university level study is a stimulating challenge for new undergraduates.
-To help you to make this transition smoothly and to encourage you to fulfil your potential here, Downing has arranged a series of practical sessions on writing, study and examination skills throughout the academic year.
+To encourage you to fulfill your potential here, Downing has arranged a series of practical sessions on writing and study skills.
 Attendance at these sessions is strongly recommended.
 Not only will the development of these skills help you to improve and hone all aspects of your work here at Cambridge, but they will prove invaluable later on.
-Please refer to the full course description and instructions on how to book.
-The online booking facility will be available from Thursday 5 October onwards.
+Please refer to the full course description and instructions on how to book (available 1 October).
+The online booking facility will be available from Monday 14 October onwards.